-During the last years I have mainly worked on projects in production planning.
-Now I would like to share some personal highlights of hidden potentials.
+During the last years we have mainly worked on projects in production planning.
+Now we would like to share some personal highlights of hidden potentials.
 Hidden because they might not be obvious, or even though they are supposed to be obvious, they are just not lived and might be worth to be brought back on the table (Part II Rough-cut planning).

 Living in the digital age of AI, predictive analytics, robotics, it is surprising how many companies are not exploiting their potentials when it comes to production planning.
-I have already highlighted in one of my previous articles why production planning might get lost on the way to digital wonderland.
-Now I would like to draw on one of the consequences and indicate the improvement potential.
+We have already highlighted in one of my previous articles why production planning might get lost on the way to digital wonderland.
+Now we would like to draw on one of the consequences and indicate the improvement potential.

 Planning disregarding any production scheduling logic